rogerallen/imgcluster/README.md

 # Image Cluster

-An experiment in using Claude.ai to code something up.
+The www.tweegeemee.com bot has created a ton of images and I would like to do some exploration of the images to find similar images.
+I decided to just ask an LLM for help.
+This repo is an experiment in using Claude.ai 3.5 Haiku to code something up.

+## results

+I found this experience indistinguishable from working with a knowledgable expert.
+There were only a very minor number of issues with the code.
+Crazily bug free.
+Not that I will use this code as-is, but I got something working and useful without taxing my brain at all.
+I'm quite happy with how this experiment went.
+I think I'll be able to step off to make something of my own pretty easily.

+### imgcluster.py

+The main python code went into this file.

+### clustervalidator.ipynb

+When I asked about clusters, it created functions that plotted data so I put it in a Jupyter notebook.
+Looking at what this shows...it just always seems to get better wtih more clusters.
+I didn't see much of an "elbow" or "knee" in the curve.

+### similar_images.ipynb

+Again, the similar images code was plotting interactive graphs, so I made another notebook.
+This looks really useful.

 ## prompts

+Not a full transcript, but most of the non-code output.
+For the code see the code.

 ### prompt 1

-I would like to take a directory of images and "score" the images in some manner in order to find and display the images in a way to show clusters of similar images.
+*I would like to take a directory of images and "score" the images in some manner in order to find and display the images in a way to show clusters of similar images.

-Afterwards, I also asked to load & save the model.
+Afterwards, I also asked to load & save the model.*

-### claude 3.5 Haiku response
+### response

 see imgcluster.py